Working Costs

 in physical and economic environment are so likely to vitiate

-conclusions from comparisons of statistics from two mines or from
+conclusions from comparisons of statistics from two

 two detailed works on the same mine, or even from two different